accelazh/accelazh.github.io/_posts/2015-05-22-Install-Devstack-Kilo-Cluster-on-Ubuntu-14.04.md

 Step 7: On compute node, source openstack login environment variables `source accrc/admin/admin`.
 See "Troubleshooting: ERROR: openstack Missing parameter(s)"

 Step 8: Change `HOST_IP` in compute node local.conf to your real host ip.

-Install each of the compute nodes.
+Step 9: Run stack.sh on each of the compute nodes.
+After it finishes, Openstack should be available.

+Step 10: To be able to access external network.
+Login Horizon, manually config external network & router to have correct Gateway, DNS and Provider Network Type.
+(For example, the gateway should be 10.12.181.1.
+The PUBLIC\_NETWORK\_GATEWAY in local.conf is wrong.
+So as is FLOATING\_RANGE.)
+You might need to delete them and create new ones.

 BTW, [Murano](https://github.com/openstack/murano) can be installed by devstack very easily.
 Checkout [here](https://github.com/openstack/murano/tree/master/contrib/devstack).
 Same works for [Magnum](https://github.com/openstack/magnum), checkout [here](https://github.com/openstack/magnum/tree/master/devstack).